 2. be utterly relentless when you estimate your own weaknesses – better do it here at the initial stage, then later when you’re deep into project (investing time & money to find out what you could learn if being honest enough)

 3. take the importance of the factors into consideration

-the fall of the meteorite will probably destroy your business, but how probable is that?
+– the fall of the meteorite will probably destroy your business, but how probable is that? -> not important

-tax already put in the government’s procedure could seriously affect the financial viability
+– tax already put in the government’s procedure could seriously affect the financial viability of your endeavors -> important

 4. save the list of eliminated factors – might be of use next time!

 5. SWOT is an analysis!
-Actually, a set of analysis.
+Actually, a set of analyses.

 If you analyze assortment than the range analysis could be a part of SWOT.
 Also, an analysis based on Pareto’s rule 80 / 20 could give insights.
 BCG analysis could serve to assess the potential of the brands (size of bubbles shows current sales of brand sales).
 Etc.

 6. SWOT shouldn’t be the final product.
-Out of the conclusions you prepare Action Plan with activities and time-frames for execution. (there is an exemption: see point 1a above)
+Out of the conclusions you prepare Action Plan with activities, responsibilities, and time-frames for execution. (there is an exemption: see point 1a above)